Sma-RTy/native-on-prem/test/itp/onp/ts05-5g-tests.md

 # ITP/ONP/05: 5G for Traffic Influence

 This test suite groups all test cases related to On-Prem OpenNESS 5G integration test.
 The suite covers all major test cases that OpenNESS interacts with 5G NGC.
 [Test suite original definition](https://openness.atlassian.net/wiki/spaces/INTEL/pages/50987228/ITP+2019+12+ONP+5+On-Premises+5G+Test+Suite)

 Ansible Playbooks Preparation for On-Prem 5G Test

-The test setup uses [openness-experience-kits](https://github.com/otcshare/openness-experience-kits/) repository to build and deploy 5G CNCA, AF, NEF and OAM.
+The test setup uses [openness-experience-kits](https://github.com/otcshare/native-on-prem/tree/master/oek) from `native-on-prem` repository to build and deploy 5G CNCA, AF, NEF and OAM.
 The preparation steps include:

-1. git clone for  [openness-experience-kits](https://github.com/otcshare/openness-experience-kits/)  and modify inventory.ini file which Ansible uses for setting up hosts for playbooks execution.
+1. Execute `git clone` for [native-on-prem](https://github.com/otcshare/native-on-prem/) repository and modify `oek/inventory.ini` file which Ansible uses for setting up hosts for playbooks execution.

-2. Set `onprem_ngc_test_enable` variable to `true` in `group_vars/all/10-default.yml` file manually.
+2. Set `onprem_ngc_test_enable` variable to `true` in `oek/group_vars/all/10-default.yml` file manually.

-3. Run `./deploy_onprem.sh` script.
+3. From `oek` directory execute script: `./deploy_onprem.sh` script.
 If the script in the same server with controller, need to use `ssh-keygen` and `ssh-copy-id 127.0.0.1` for SSH key.
 The hostname in `/etc/hosts` need to be updated.

 Test setup for on-prem openness 5G as below: